-12.3 Data item conversion
+12.3 Data Item Conversion

-The UNICOS operating system provides both implicit and explicit conversion of data items.
-Explicit conversion means that the user's code must invoke the routines that convert between UNICOS systems and other vendors' internal representations.
+The IRIX and UNICOS operating systems provide both implicit and explicit conversion of data items.
+Explicit conversion means that the user's code must invoke the routines that convert between native systems and foreign representations.

 Options to the assign(1) command controls implicit conversion.
 The data types in the Fortran I/O lists direct implicit conversion.
 Implicit conversion is usually transparent to users and is available only to Fortran programmers.
-The following sections describe these data conversion types and provides direction in choosing a conversion type.
+The following sections describe these data conversion types and provide direction in choosing a conversion type.